qosdil/tt-fraudsters-suspender/README.md

 # tt-fraudsters-suspender

 **tt-fraudsters-suspender** is a Go-based CLI application.
 The main purpose of this app is to demonstrate the fast batch update process to Amazon Cognito and PostgreSQL database simultaneously by leveraging Go's concurrency.
+Expect it processes 1,000 user data rows in less than 1 minute.

 This repo is the rewrite of the original version in which the code was a part of the whole closed-source User service repository.